-I have audited the financial statements of the Secaucus Municipal Utilities Authority; New Jersey (A Component Unit of the Town of Secaucus) as of and for the year ended December 31, 2010, and have issued my report thereon dated July 11, 2011.
+I have audited the financial statements of the Secaucus Municipal Utilities Authority; New Jersey (A Component Unit of the Town of Secaucus) as of and for the years ended December 31, 2011 and December 31, 2010, and have issued my report thereon dated June 25, 2012.
 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.